-As we’ve mentioned already, higher order thinking makes greater cognitive processing demands and this type of thinking can be, unsurprisingly, more difficult to both learn and teach.
+As we’ve mentioned, higher-order thinking makes greater cognitive processing demands, and this type of thinking can be, unsurprisingly, more difficult to learn and teach.

 The Relevance of Bloom’s Taxonomy

-One of the keys here lies in asking questions that require students to engage in higher order thinking in order to answer them.
+One of the keys here lies in asking questions that require students to engage in higher-order thinking to answer them.

-The types of questions that demand higher order thinking of our students can helpfully be illustrated with reference to Bloom’s taxonomy.
+The types of questions that demand higher-order thinking of our students can helpfully be illustrated concerning Bloom’s taxonomy.

-Bloom’s taxonomy classifies learning objectives by complexity and is therefore a helpful means to identify higher order questions.
+Bloom’s taxonomy classifies learning objectives by complexity and is a helpful means to identify higher-order questions.

-According to Bloom’s, there are 6 levels of learning objectives: remember, understand, apply, analyze, evaluate, and create.
+According to Bloom, there are six learning objectives: remember, understand, apply, analyze, evaluate, and create.

-The first 3 of these are considered to employ lower level thinking, while the last 3 are classified as higher order thinking.
+The first three are considered to employ lower-level thinking, while the last three are classified as higher-order thinking.

-Now, let’s take a look at how we can use each of the 3 higher levels in Bloom’s taxonomy to generate questions that will encourage higher order thinking in our students.
+Now, let’s look at how we can use each of the three higher levels in Bloom’s taxonomy to generate questions that will encourage higher-order thinking in our students.

-We’ll take a look at each of the 3 higher order levels in turn.
+We’ll look at each of the 3 higher-order levels in turn.